Northern Lights over Kiruna

 Why Kiruna at all?

 Kiruna sits at 67.8558° N, roughly 150 km north of the Arctic Circle.
 That latitude puts it almost directly under the auroral oval — the ring of permanent aurora activity around the geomagnetic pole.
-At 67° N you can see aurora at KP index 1–2, which happens on about 80% of clear nights in winter.
-Compare that to Stockholm at 59° N where you need KP 5+ (less than 10% of nights).
+At 67° N aurora can be visible already at KP index 1–2 — the most common levels of geomagnetic activity — while far further south (Stockholm sits at 59° N) you generally need a strong geomagnetic storm.
+NOAA's aurora viewing guidance explains how visibility depends on KP and geomagnetic latitude.

 The aurora season window